Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Datasets

 The M4 dataset contains a diverse array of human-written sources, including document-level texts from WikiHow, and others.
 It also includes MGC versions produced by a wide range of generators, such as BLOOMz \cite{bloomz2022} and ChatGPT.
 These machine-generated texts often differ in meaning from the original sources because the prompts used are not direct paraphrases but involve expansions, such as the prompt \emph{``Write a peer review based on the article."} It has been extensively utilized as a benchmark in MGC detection research.
 The dataset has a total of 133,551 text samples.

 For the paraLFQA dataset, the original answers from LFQA are considered as HPC.
 MGC was produced using the DIPPER model from the HPCs, resulting in discourse-paraphrased-style sentences, which we present as a new dataset.
-In accordance with the methodology outlined in the original paper, we present T5 as the tokenizer.
+In accordance with the methodology outlined in the original paper, we apply T5 as the tokenizer.
 We selected a lexicon code of 40 and a re-order code of 100.
 These values represent that 40\% of the lexicon and 100\% of the order have been modified.
 These hyperparameters were chosen to emphasize changes in the organization of the language within the dataset.
 The dataset has around 2,000 MGC-HPC paragraph pairs with around 250-350 words in each paragraph.
-This serves as a control dataset where the semantic features are similar between the paraphrased and original content, but the writing style is different.
+This serves as a control dataset where the semantic features are similar between the paraphrased and original content, but the structure organisation is different.
+One example is shown in Table \ref{tab:case}.
+It demonstrates that the sentence structures are entirely different, while the overall meaning remains the same.

-For the paraWP dataset, human-written stories from the provided prompts are considered as HPC.
+For the paraWP dataset, unlike paraLFQA focusing especially on discourse paraphrase, paraWP perform a generally much longer document-level dataset than paraLFQA.
+Specifically, human-written stories from the provided prompts are considered as HPC.
 The MGC paraphrases are produced by GPT-3.5-turbo with the following prompt: ``\emph{Summarize the text.
 Expand the idea into new text.
 Keep the original narrative, such as he, she, I, or their names.
-Return the same number of words as the input texts.}" In this way, the data has one-to-one matched text pairs with HPC and MGC, which are regarded as paraphrased-style versions.
+Return the same number of words as the input texts.}" In this way, the dataset has one-to-one matched text pairs with HPC and MGC, which are regarded as paraphrased-style versions.
 We have created 166,247 documents both for HPC and MGC in the training set, and 12,800 and 12,316 documents for the validation and test sets, respectively.
-We used BPE tokenizer to process this data and the vocabulary size of the BPE modelling is 8,016.
+We used the BPE tokenizer to process the data.
+The vocabulary size of the BPE modelling is 8,016.
 We have also investigated linguistic features of the dataset in Appendix \ref{apeendix:a}.

+We also selected a portion of the paraWP dataset for revision to introduce surface-level word twist attacks by simply replacing certain words.
+This has been shown to be challenging for other detectors \cite{sadasivan2024aigeneratedtextreliablydetected}.
+We manually performed the revision task to generate a small number of modified paraWP cases by: (a) incorporating present or past participles as adverbial clauses and using appositives, and (b) employing metaphors and parallel structures in sentences.
+This approach systematically reduces the frequency of adverbial clauses with -ing and -ed forms, appositives, and parallel sentence structures, which are surface-level word twist attacks.

 Both paraLFQA and paraWP are downloadable\footnote{https://drive.google.com/file/d/1fvsWwHKplf0-n6PnwbxIRmR6jgu62nRi/view?usp=sharing} and are licensed under a Creative Commons Attribution 4.0 International License.